 With a dwindling birthrate that saw its population drop by a record 244,000 people in 2013, Japan has the most rapidly decreasing population in the world.
-With a current populace of 127 million, some estimates put that by 2060, there will only be 87 million people in Japan – a staggering decline of 40 million.
+With a current populace of 127 million, some estimates put that by 2060, there will be as few as 87 million people in Japan – a staggering decline of 40 million.
 Nearly half of those remaining will be over 65, which will put unprecedented pressure on their taxpayers, with the very real potential to collapse Japan’s economy as the fiscal pyramid is inverted and their ability to provide financial support for retirees diminishes.
-The issue, which is getting a huge amount of coverage in Japan, has seen the Japanese Government invest 3 billion yen (roughly $30 million dollars) into matchmaking services, financial incentives, free healthcare for couples and the organisation of special ‘singles’ parties in an effort to stimulate the reproductive instincts of its disenfranchised generation.
+The issue, which is getting a huge amount of coverage in Japan, has seen the Japanese Government invest 3 billion yen (roughly $30 million dollars) into matchmaking services.
+Including financial incentives, free healthcare for couples and the organisation of special singles parties in an effort to stimulate the reproductive instincts of its disenfranchised generation.
 One politician, who was subsequently lambasted, went as far as seriously suggesting the sale of punctured condoms to newly-wed couples.

 Whilst it is a multi-faceted issue, the “herbivore” phenomenon is considered by the Japanese government as the primary contributor to their population problem.
 The social movement is seeing millions of Japanese men shunning sex and marriage, preferring the company of digital girlfriends, sex toys and the stimulation of adult entertainment media.
 Herbivores, many of whom can also be referred to as “parasite singles” (those who live at home well into their 20s and live off their parents whilst enjoying a life of self-indulgence) have played a major role in the renaissance of Otaku culture.
 The term “Otaku” which was once used in a derogatory manner to describe individuals with obsessive interests rarely venturing from their rooms, has evolved to a point where 40% of Japan’s students now identify with the term.
 The culture, which is estimated to be worth ¥2 trillion annually ($18 billion) is now used to described a gamut of interests, focused mainly around manga, anime, gaming, figurines, idols and cosplay.